lithops-cloud/lithops/config/compute/ibm_vpc.md

 4. Create security group for your resource group.
 More details [here](https://cloud.ibm.com/vpc-ext/network/securityGroups)
 5. Create a SSH key in [IBM VPC SSH keys UI](https://cloud.ibm.com/vpc-ext/compute/sshKeys)

-## Choose operatnio system images for VSI
+## Choose operation system images for VSI
 Any Virtual Service Instance (VSI) need to define the instance’s operating system and version.
 Lihops support both standard operation system choices provided by the VPC or using pre-defined custom images that already contains all dependencies required by Lithops.

 ### Using standard operation system images